-3"Existing Service" represents a forecast of expenses associated with current service levels, under projected inflationary and contractual increases.

-- 5 "Operating Cost Impacts of Replacements" represents the estimated fuel and maintenance savings associated with replacing the current fleet of diesel buses with electric buses. - 6 Electrification debt servicing requirements includes forecasted debt payments to the Canada Infrastructure Bank for loans used to finance a portion of growth and replacement vehicles over 2023-2025 as well as other debt payments for forecasted debentures used to finance a portion of charging infrastructure costs throughout the forecast. - 7 "Other" operating cost financing includes \$3.2 million in senior government Safe Restart Funding in 2023.
+- 3 Existing Service" represents a forecast of expenses associated with current service levels, under projected inflationary and contractual increases. - 4The costs associated with service enhancement and service expansion to accommodate growth have been estimated under the assumption that such service will be delivered using electric buses beginning in 2025. - 5 "Operating Cost Impacts of Replacements" represents the estimated fuel and maintenance savings associated with replacing the current fleet of diesel buses with electric buses. - 6 Electrification debt servicing requirements includes forecasted debt payments to the Canada Infrastructure Bank for loans used to finance a portion of growth and replacement vehicles over 2023-2025 as well as other debt payments for forecasted debentures used to finance a portion of charging infrastructure costs throughout the forecast. - 7 "Other" operating cost financing includes \$3.2 million in senior government Safe Restart Funding in 2023.
 This funding is not confirmed by the province.
 Should senior government funding not be provided these financial impacts will need to be funded by reserves/reserve funds. - 8 "ICIP Projects" includes bus stop infrastructure, fuel and fluids management infrastructure, diesel buses and administrative building reconstruction projects partially financed using Investing In Canada Infrastructure Program (ICIP) Transit Stream funding. - 9 Zero Emission Transit Fund funding is subject to federal government approval.
-Should this funding not be approved, additional funding will need to be identified in order to proceed with the capital works to achieve both the service growth and electrification goals. - 10 "CIB Debt" represents Canada Infrastructure Bank financing and is subject to the execution of a credit agreement. - 11 "Property Tax Funding Required" represents the level of property tax funding that is required to finance DRT's long-term plan, after applying all potential senior government funding opportunities, significant debt and reserve and reserve fund financing.
-Due to the nature of the projected expenditures, the required annual property tax increases fluctuate year to year.
-Efforts will be made to smooth out these increases as part of the annual business planning and budget process.
+Should this funding not be approved, additional funding will need to be identified in order to proceed with the capital works to achieve both the service growth and electrification goals. - 10 "CIB Debt" represents Canada Infrastructure Bank financing and is subject to the execution of a credit agreement. - 11 "Modelling of Potential Property Tax" represents the modelling of the potential property tax impacts after applying current senior government funding opportunities, significant debt and reserve fund financing and prior to applying potential federal permanent transit funding and other federal and provincial funding opportunities that may arise.
+The annual property tax impacts will be further reviewed and updated annually based on future funding confirmations and current information with a goal to smooth out the annual property taxpayer impacts